3point141/Alohomora-login-authenticator-microservice/README.md

 A microservice which authenticates a login.

 # About Project
-Login pages are always the first thing we make when we start a project. meh! 😪<br> Honestly, it consumes unnecessary time and repeted effort.
+Login pages are always the first thing we make when we start a project. meh! 😪<br> Honestly, it consumes unnecessary time and repetitive effort.
 To get rid of this I present you, <b>Alohomora</b> - A small microservice which just needs your DB credentials to start validating your logins for you.

 # Just an api call.
 That's all you need 😍
 ```